This post may contain affiliate links.

 This forms the basis of the problem as the cat’s bottom will be messed and the same mess will be transferred throughout your home causing brown stains and a bad smell.
 At times owners are required to wipe off their cat’s bottoms to prevent poop smears.

 Also, sphynx cats are prone to diarrhea, they often step on it when in the litterbox.
 This just creates more mess as the waste is tracked on each step.

 For this reason, most owners go for a raw diet as it improves the health of their gut.
 This automatically improves their stool.

 Ways To Prevent Messy Situations?

 Since sphynx cats are different from other breeds as they come with different challenges and problems.
-When it comes to the their poop, there are ways to prevent messy situations from occuring.
+When it comes to their poop, there are ways to prevent messy situations from occurring.
 These ways include:

-2. Monitor your cats litterbox to observe any changes to the texture of their faeces.
+2. Monitor your cat’s litterbox to observe any changes to the texture of its feces.
 Normal poop should be dark brown, firm but malleable.
 Diarrhea will be the result of the food not agreeing and smearing will be the evidence.

 3. At times you will have to wipe their bottom after defecating to prevent messy situations.
-Normal wipes are ideal in preventing these messy situations.
+Normal wipes are ideal for preventing these messy situations.

 5. Sphynx cats are very fond of stepping on their poop, there isn’t an apparent reason as to why, but to prevent poop smearing you can make sure their paws and bottoms are clean once they do their business.